This DIY Lemongrass Lip Balm includes coconut oil and shea butter to make the lips soft and add a little shine.

 I add castor oil into this lip balm recipe to add some shine and smoothness to the lips.
 Castor oil has fatty acids that are also known to penetrate deep into the skin tissue.
 Be careful, castor oil is thick and little goes a long way.
 If you add too much your lip balm will have a lotion type of consistency.

-- I included one standard size that will fit a regular mason jar.
+- I included two different sizes that will fit regular and wide mouth mason jars.

 - I use these Avery Full Sheet Stickers for all of my handmade health & beauty products.